phalpern/WG21-halpern/noop_constructor_destructor.md

 constructor or destructor does not require overload resolution, since no function is actually being called.

+An invocation of a `__COOKIE__` constructor on an object of class type with virtual functions, virtual base classes, or subobjects with virtual functions or virtual base classes is ill formed.
+The reason for this restriction is defined below in [Future directions][],
+[Establishing compiler-managed invariants][], along with a possible way to lift the restriction.

-An invocation of a `__COOKIE__` constructor or destructor is valid before or after the invocation of a real constructor or destructor, respectively, and is idempotent with other, `__COOKIE__` invocations on the same object.
+An invocation of a `__COOKIE__` constructor or destructor is valid before or after the invocation of a real constructor or destructor, respectively, and is idempotent with other, `__COOKIE__` invocations on the same object. ([basic.life] paragraph 4 already allows us to call constructors on live objects.)
 It is the responsibility of the caller to ensure that the bytes that make up an object constructed using the `__COOKIE__` constructor are valid; setting the bytes to a valid pattern can be done either before or after the noop constructor is invoked.

 Use cases
 =========